bluesky/tiled/docs/source/how-to/custom-export-formats.md

 and navigate a web browser to `http://localhost:8000/array/full/A?format=image/jpeg`.
 Since the example data is just an array of ones, this will appear as a white square image.

-## File extension as convenience aliases
+## File extensions as convenience aliases

 Now, `image/jpeg` is unwieldy for users unfamiliar with MIME types.
 Adding